ipsilon/eof/spec/implementation_matrix.md

 Are aligned with the Megaspec, Meta EOF EIP at https://eips.ethereum.org/EIPS/eip-7692.

-# Implementations

-## Besu

-Currently EOF is in a branch [mega-eof](https://github.com/hyperledger/besu/tree/mega-eof).
+# Implementation forks & branches

 ## erigon++

 [Erigon++ is a version of Erigon using Silkworm as the execution engine.](https://erigon.tech/erigonpp/) Since Silkworm uses evmone, it receives the feature from upstream.

-## ethereumjs

-Ethereumjs in 2022 has merged the initial EOF EIPs into mainline, and then worked on the late 2022 version in [PR#2453](https://github.com/ethereumjs/ethereumjs-monorepo/pull/2453).
-This code can be considered stale.

 ## geth

-Current work-in-progress implementation resides at: https://github.com/ethereum/go-ethereum/pull/29518
+Current work-in-progress implementation resides in a fork at: https://github.com/shemnon/go-ethereum/tree/eof/extcodecopy-oob

 ## Nethermind